 As a professional dog trainer and behavior consultant, Susan Smith, Director of Raising Canine, LLC, looks at the places where dog behavior and human lifestyle, love of dogs and conducting business meet most often:

 - client compliance

 - time management

-Through her emphasis on professionalism and fascination with behavior, Susan provides clients with a comprehensive but incisive review of contemporary dog training, its foundations, current state and future trends – and strategies for working in the field.
+Susan provides professional dog trainers with a comprehensive but incisive review of contemporary dog training, its foundations, current state, and future trends – and strategies for applying theoretical knowledge in the field.

 Susan is the co-author of Positive Gun Dogs: Clicker Training for Sporting Breeds, the first book published in the United States advocating positive methods for training bird dogs.
 She is the author of many articles including Starting Your Own Dog Training Business and When to Ask for Help, which were published in the Association of Pet Dog Trainers’ The Dog Trainer’s Resource: The APDT Chronicle of the Dog Collection.
-She is a contributing author for the book “Top Tips from Top Trainers.”
+She is also a contributing author to the book “Top Tips From Top Trainers.”
 She has authored many other articles and book reviews, and is also the author of a column on learning and behavior for the APDT Chronicle of the Dog.

 - CPDT-KA from the Certification Council for Professional Dog Trainers (expired);

 - CDBC from the International Association of Animal Behavior Consultants; and

 - CTC from the San Francisco SPCA.

 - Member, Certification Council for Professional Dog Trainers Advisory Board

 - 2009-2011 Member, Review Panel Committee for the IAABC